Wild Rice Shoots

 Current Facts

-Wild Rice shoots, botanically classified as Zizania latifolia, are the stems of a perennial plant belonging to the Poaceae family.
-The species is native to Asia and can extend 1.2 to 2.4 meters in height, and several portions of the plants are edible, including their stems, leaves, and seeds.
-Historically, Wild Rice shoots were cultivated as a grain crop, and the seeds were the primary element sourced from the plant.
+Manchurian Wild Rice shoots, botanically classified as Zizania latifolia, are the stems of a perennial plant belonging to the Poaceae family.
+The species is native to Asia and can grow 1.2 to 3.5 meters in height, and several portions of the plants are edible, including the stems and seeds.
+Historically, Manchurian Wild Rice shoots were cultivated as a grain crop, and the seeds were the primary element sourced from the plant.
 Over time, it was discovered that a smut fungus, Ustilago esculenta, was infecting the plants, causing the base of the stems to swell.
 The cells inside the stem expand and overproduce, creating edible fleshy, crisp, and tender shoots.
 After this discovery, the plants were grown exclusively for these swollen stems, and farmers allowed the fungus to infect the plants.
 It is important to note that this fungus is harmless to humans, and the stems are consumed before spores of the fungus appear.
-Wild Rice shoots are known by several regional names throughout Asia, including Makomotake, Makomo, and Hanagatatsumi in Japan, Jiao Bai in China, and Coba, Manchurian Wild Rice, and Water Bamboo shoots.
-The swollen stems are only harvested for a short season spanning from late September through early November, leading them to become seasonal specialty items.
-Wild Rice shoots are edible raw and cooked and are prepared as a vegetable in culinary applications.
+Manchurian Wild Rice shoots are known by several regional names throughout Asia, including Makomotake, Makomo, and Hanagatatsumi in Japan, Water Bamboo in Taiwan, Jiao Bai in China, and Coba.
+In the modern day, the swollen stems are only harvested for a short season spanning from July through early November, and the species is primarily a cultivated plant, rarely found in the wild.
+Manchurian Wild Rice shoots are edible raw or cooked and are prepared as a vegetable in culinary applications.

 Nutritional Value